 We traveled to the United Kingdom for three weeks in June to study the British High Street, the counterpart to the American Main Street.
-While there, we visited with town leaders, learned new strategies for building thriving downtowns, and observed firsthand thriving town centers (the British counterpart to “downtown”) in England and Wales, including winners of and runners-up for the Great British High Street Awards.
+There we visited with town leaders, learned new strategies for building thriving downtowns, and observed firsthand thriving town centers (the British counterpart to “downtown”) in England and Wales, including winners of and runners-up for the Great British High Street Awards.
 Thanks to the generous spirit and collegiality of High Street leaders and business owners, we learned more on this trip than we ever imagined possible.
-We have organized our new knowledge into six lessons.
+We have organized our new knowledge into four lessons.

 Once upon a time, an American firm visited with British town center leaders, business owners, super volunteers, and tourism directors from all across the land.
 Much to their delight, it was from these kind folks that they learned about the magic of storytelling.

 Storytelling, whether it be through written or spoken word or through visuals, is critical for High Street and Main Street economic development for many reasons.

 - Energize local residents,

 - Welcome newcomers who are seeking similar experiences,

 - Invite public engagement and build community,

 - Tell the history of a downtown and the value of local historic preservation, and